 The Ohio Creek watershed experiences tidal and precipitation flooding issues.
-For example, during Hurricane Irene, the coastal storm surge pushed up the Eastern Branch and into the few remaining low-lying areas that were originally the Ohio Creek bed, and from there, the water slowly inundated the neighborhood as illustrated in the photo below (on page 15).
-This type of storm surge flooding occurs routinely during hurricane and lesser tropical storms as well as during nor'easters.
-Both meteorological events are typically accompanied by extreme rains.
+For example, during Hurricane Irene, the coastal storm surge pushed the Eastern Branch up and into the few remaining low-lying areas that were originally the Ohio Creek bed.
+From there, the water slowly inundated the neighborhood as illustrated in the photo below (on page 10).
+This type of storm surge flooding occurs routinely during hurricanes, lesser tropical storms, and nor'easters, which also results in shore erosion.
+These meteorological events are typically accompanied by extreme rains.
 Even during normal tide conditions in the river, the antiquated stormwater system is too small to convey runoff to the river in a heavy rainfall event.
 During rainfall and tidal events, residents are at risk of being cut off from the rest of the city because the community is accessed by only two roads-one of which, Kimball Terrace, is completely impassable during regular flood events.
 All of these factors are exacerbated when modeled storm events and projected 2.5-foot sea level rise are evaluated across the project area (Figure 4).

 In addition, the need for the Ohio Creek Watershed Project is driven by economic factors.
-Flooding and coastal storm threats diminish the economic livelihood of the community, with business disruptions that come from flooding and impassable roads, as well as the continual costs to repair and restore homes, properties, and businesses.
+Flooding and coastal storm threats diminish the economic livelihood of the community due to business disruptions that come from flooding and impassable roads, as well as the continual costs to repair and restore homes, properties, and businesses.

 Photo of significant flooding in the Grandy Village Community along Kimball Terrace.
+Source: NRHA.

 The actions proposed in the project are also needed to connect communities and strengthen neighborhoods.
 During minor flood events, neighborhood streets and sidewalks flood frequently and residents have difficulty accessing work and school or evacuating the neighborhood when necessary.
 Flooding may also impede the ability of emergency service providers to access the neighborhoods.
-Neighborhood flooding also decreases real-estate values in the area.
+Neighborhood flooding also decreases real estate values in the area.
 In addition, coastal shoreline erosion and continued degradation of aquatic habitat diminishes recreational activities such as fishing and boating.